Walks, Talks & Films on the African History of London

 Attend our amazing, monthly talks/workshops HERE Donate to fund our free events at bottom of page

-Join our free mailing list HERE to be informed of all coming events
+Join our free mailing list HERE (bottom of page) to be informed of all coming events

 - West India Dock/Canary Wharf